Stress and anxiety

 Talking to someone about your feelings and what's going on in your life can help.

-In therapy at Pathways Psychotherapy and Counselling in Brighton & Hove, you will learn techniques to calm your body and mind which you can use now, and in the future, to help you deal effectively with further episodes of stress, thus shielding you from some of its more long-term, adverse impacts.
+In therapy, you will learn techniques to calm your body and mind which you can use now, and in the future, to help you deal effectively with further episodes of stress, thus shielding you from some of its more long-term, adverse impacts.

 It’s true that anxiety can sometimes feel strongly connected to a particular person, place, thing, or activity.
 Fear of flying, for instance, or of public speaking.